About the World Congress of Families

 MISSIONThe World Congress of Families provides sound scholarship and effective strategies to affirm and defend the natural family, thus encouraging a sustainable and free society.
 The Congress seeks to mobilize intellectual and advocacy resources to change the terms of the debate.
 The definition of the “natural family” comes from a working group of the World Congress of Families crafted in May 1998.
 It is informed by the ideals of the Universal Declaration of Human Rights and by the findings of social science.

-The natural family is the fundamental social unit, inscribed by the Creator in human nature, and centered around the voluntary union of a man and a woman in a lifelong covenant of marriage for the purposes of:
+DEFINITION OF THE NATURAL FAMILYThe natural family is the fundamental social unit, inscribed in human nature, and centered around the voluntary union of a man and a woman in a lifelong covenant of marriage for the purposes of:

-- sharing a home that serves as the center of social, educational, economic, and spiritual life
+- sharing a home that serves as the center for social, educational, economic, and spiritual life;

-- passing on a way of life that has transcendent meaning
+- building strong bonds among the generations to pass on a way of life that has transcendent meaning; and

-- and extending a hand of compassion to individuals and households whose circumstances fall short of these ideals
+- extending a hand of compassion to individuals and households whose circumstances fall short of these ideals.

 Learn more about each World Congress of Families by clicking the links below.